 • Translate materials into Spanish

 Our current marketing project is a media campaign that launched in July 2015 to promote animals with “special needs” at Pima Animal Care Center savethesaveable.com.
 Animals with “special needs” at PACC can include simple or complex medical and or behavior issues.
+We also focus on animals that have been at the shelter too long and seniors who are at a higher risk for lingering too long at the shelter and/or developing health problems.
 If you would like to get involved contact firstname.lastname@example.org

 One of the goals of No Kill Pima County is to raise funds to support efforts that have a direct impact on saving the lives of our community pets and ferals and are consistent with the No Kill Model.
+Currently NKPC facilitates the Each One Medical Fund to provide medical services to animals at PACC that cannot be provided at the shelter.
 Fundraising is a product of networking and effective marketing.
 We need volunteers to help with:

 • Research and develop fundraising campaigns